Janet Robin: Biography and Background

 Robin previously released “Everything Has Changed,” in Europe, with Hypertension Music based in Hamburg, Germany.
 Coupled with the strength of her growing European following and introduced to the German based label by friend and frequent touring partner Colin Hay (Men At Work), Robin signed a licensing and distribution deal with Hypertension for a Winter 2010 European release of Everything Has Changed.
 The company also did the booking for Robin throughout Europe and after the initial release in Europe, she secured a January 2010 tour with Midge Ure (Ultravox – co-organizer of Live Aid, Band Aid and Live 8).
 She has since had several successful headlining tours in the Czech Republic, Poland, Germany, UK, and France where she played with a her band to sold out crowds (200-400 cap venues) across the country.
 In May of 2013, she released her first "live" CD, recorded on her one of her European tours in France.

 Robin has also had songs placed in TV and films such as “One Life to Live,” “All my Children,” “Felicity,” “Free Enterprise,” and many more.
 She has also recently completed the original score for the short film “Traces” directed by Joseph Culp (actor Robert Culp’s son) and the film was accepted into the prestigious Palm Springs Short Film Festival and the Hollywood Film Awards, in June 2012.
+In January of 2015, Janet was also hand-picked to coach and consulting actress Jennifer Jason Leigh on the new Quentin Tarantino film, "The Hateful Eight."

 However, one need not base their judgment on Robin solely on those with whom she has been associated.
 Only a listen to her albums or a ticket to one of her shows will prove the opening claim to be true.
 For what underlies the Janet Robin labels of singer, guitarist, songwriter, producer, and road warrior is a single word: musician.